fieldtrip/website/tutorial/minimumnormestimate.md

 ## Procedure

 Figure 1 shows a schematic of the steps needed for the calculation of the minimum-norm estimate.
 It shows that the computation of the inverse solution is based on the outputs of two independent processing steps: the processing of the anatomical images that leads to a forward model and the processing of the MEG data.
-To create a useable source model, additional software is needed, for example FreeSurfer (for the creation of a model of the cortical sheet), and MNE Suite or HCP workbench (to get a minimally distorted low-resultion version of the cortical sheet).
+To create a useable source model, additional software is needed, for example FreeSurfer (for the creation of a model of the cortical sheet), and MNE Suite or HCP workbench (to get a minimally distorted low-resolution version of the cortical sheet).

 {% include image src="/assets/img/tutorial/minimumnormestimate/figure1.png" width="550" %}